nielsenjared/nielsenjared.github.io/content/blog/data-structure-hash-javascript/index.md

 * finding a value in a data structure as quickly as possible

-* creating a key to use when looking up a vbalue in a hash table
+* creating a key to use when looking up a value in a hash table

 https://en.wikipedia.org/wiki/Hash_function
 Use of a hash function to index a hash table is called hashing or scatter storage addressing.